 Welcome back to my annual off-season series that has a quick-and-dirty review of all 30 minor league systems around baseball.
 This feature began way back in 2008.

-If you were perusing this series back in 2016 you would have read:
+If you had been perusing this series back in 2015 you would have read:

 Now on to the new stuff: